 Jefferson County Lake Quality

 Only 8 lakes in Jefferson County carry an active grade.
 The county-level summary is therefore representative of those specific lakes, not necessarily of every water body in the county.
-With an average grade of B, Jefferson County sits comfortably above the Wisconsin median.
+Jefferson County averages to a C. The distribution behind that average matters more than the letter: a few stressed lakes versus many decent ones can produce the same average as the inverse.

 Quick Answers for Jefferson County